dovidio/colino-backend/README.md

 poetry run mypy src/
 ```

-## Deployment

-The Lambda functions can be deployed using various methods:

-- AWS SAM
-- Serverless Framework
-- AWS CDK
-- Manual deployment with ZIP files

-Make sure to include all dependencies in the deployment package and set appropriate IAM permissions for DynamoDB access.

 ## Security Considerations

 - Store Google client credentials securely (AWS Secrets Manager recommended)
 - Use least privilege IAM policies
 - Enable CloudTrail logging
-- Consider encrypting tokens in DynamoDB
 - Validate and sanitize all inputs
 - Implement rate limiting